KDE/digikam-doc/asset_management/data_protection.rst

 Future of File-systems
 ~~~~~~~~~~~~~~~~~~~~~~

 `ZFS <https://en.wikipedia.org/wiki/ZFS>`_ from Oracle seems to be one of two candidates to deal with disk errors on a low level, and it is highly scalable.
-It is Open Source, heavily patented, comes with an GPL incompatible license, and is available on Solaris and macOS.
+It is Open Source, heavily patented, comes with an GPL incompatible license, and is available on Linux and macOS.

 Oracle has also started an initiative with its `BTRFS <https://en.wikipedia.org/wiki/Btrfs>`_ file system.
 It employs the same protection technique as **ZFS** does, and it's available on Linux.